Back to All Events

 Join Aviva Arts’ Artistic Director Debórah Eliezer and special guest Amal Bisharat, Director of Aviva Arts' latest work in development, SWITCH via Zoom.

-No prior performance or storytelling experience is necessary: all are welcome to participate!
+No prior experience in singing, meditation, or ritual is necessary: all are welcome to participate!

 🔴 Join us via Zoom: The link will be sent to your email after registration.